jeffrey94/SOHO-AI/README.md

 # Telegram Daily Summary Bot

-A Telegram bot that automatically summarizes daily operations from a public channel using OpenAI's GPT-4.
+A Telegram bot that automatically summarizes daily operations from a group chat using OpenAI's GPT models.

 ## Features

-- Monitors a public Telegram channel for operational updates
+- Monitors a Telegram group for operational updates
-- Generates structured daily summaries using OpenAI's GPT-4
+- Generates structured daily summaries using OpenAI
 - Posts summaries at a configurable time (default: 9 PM)
-- Admin commands for configuration and monitoring
+- Provides a command to generate summaries on demand
 - Automatic message categorization and formatting
+- Simple error handling and recovery

 ## Prerequisites